Tenex, Percutaneous Tenotomy

 - Temporary swelling or stiffness in the nearby joint.

-- No benefit — the most common “complication.”
-As with any tendon treatment, response is not universal, and some patients still go on to open surgical debridement.
+- No benefit, the most common “complication.”
+As with any tendon treatment, not everyone responds, and some patients still go on to open surgery to clean out the tendon.